qShuan/PianoWave/README.md

 # PianoWave
-A C++ piano "synthesizer" application
+A C++ piano "synthesizer" application made with SFML.

 ##  Table of Contents